-The Pensacola-Escambia Promotion and Development Commission is Escambia County's economic development authority, a dependent special district, originally created pursuant to Chapter 67-1365, Laws of Florida (Exhibit 6) subsequently amended, revised for definition and membership structure (Chapter 2017-177).
-"Development" shall be deemed to mean the improvement of the County of Escambia and all municipalities therein (including that portion of Santa Rosa Island under the jurisdiction of the Santa Rosa Island Authority) or its successor through economic development, job creation, workforce development, enhancement of the area, and acquisition, lease and construction of facilities for such purposes within the subject area.
+The Pensacola-Escambia Promotion and Development Commission is Escambia County's economic development authority, a dependent special district, originally created pursuant to Chapter 67-1365, Laws of Florida (Exhibit 3) subsequently amended, revised for definition and membership structure (Chapter 2017-177).
+"Development" shall be deemed to mean the improvement of the County of Escambia and all municipalities therein (including that portion of Santa Rosa Island under the jurisdiction of the Santa Rosa Island Authority) or its successor through economic development, job creation, workforce development, enhancement of the economic environment, expansion of the tax base, enticement of industry and other business to the area, and acquisition, lease and construction of facilities for such purposes within the subject area.